ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-office-365.md

 Table 12 describes the DKIM records configuration settings.

-Please note, DKIM DNS selector records are configured through the user's DNS provider.
+Please note: DKIM DNS selector records are configured through the agency's DNS provider.
 This configuration assumes DKIM signing is handled by Exchange Online Protection and not a third-party selector.

 | Type  | Domain        | Host name               | TTL      | Points to address or value                                   |
 | ----- | ------------- | ----------------------- | -------- | ------------------------------------------------------------ |